 Across the country, people are sewing masks for healthcare use.
 Jack Tar Togs is helping, encouraging others to sew, and sewing masks ourselves.
 The issue is the enormous number of masks needed for healthcare.
 While these masks are not used for COVID-19 patients, they are very useful for situations like assisted living facilities, rehab facilities, home health, hospice, dentist, veterinary and hospital use.
 The masks are all cotton, are washable, and are also good for putting on top of other masks, to help extend those masks’ life.

 Jack Tar Togs has committed to full time manufacturing and distributing masks to the health care workers who need them.
-For the ones we have mailed out, charging $1 apiece to cover some costs and are accepting donations to help, though we are glad to mail them for free if the person cannot afford them.
+After April 15, we are will begin producing orders for masks for individuals.

 There are several ways you can help:

-- Work Independently: You can sew them on your own, across the country.
+- Work in a Group: You can sew them on your own, across the country.
 You do not need us to help.
 Joann fabrics has a nationwide campaign called Make To Give.
-They have supplies, and you can take them back to Joann for distribution to your local hospital.
+They have supplies, and you can take them back to Joann for distribution.
+See below for pattern.

-- Donate or Send Masks: Online, we have an order form where you can buy masks to send to others.
-We are making them at cost, $1, and mailing across the U.S through Jack Tar Togs.
-Purchase or donate HERE.
-(Note: Be patient.
-We are backed up through April 15.)
+- Donate for Masks: Online, we have an order form where you can buy masks to send to others.
+We are making them at cost, $3, and mailing across the U.S through Jack Tar Togs.
+Purchase HERE; when you order, you can also donate for extra supplies for masks for healthcare workers.

-We have filled orders locally here in Sarasota and Manatee Counties, and in Georgia, Connecticut and Virginia.
+To date, we filled over 2000 requests locally here in Sarasota and Manatee Counties, and all over the US for nurses and healthcare.
 Thousands more to do.
 Thank you for your orders and donations which have come from across the country, and our friends and church.